-It clearly tells us that someone is employed by Davison to search the Internet and locate complaints about their business, and reply with this 1000+ word generic reply.
+It suggests to us that someone representing Davison is searching the internet for complaints about their business, and replying with the same 1000+ word generic reply above.

 Is this a good business approach?
-Ok, the reply is well constructed, but we think it’s a BAD way to approach individual complaints. we were excited to receive a reply from Davison themselves, but very disappointed to discover that it was not a personal reply.
-We will however give Davison the chance to redeem themselves later in this post…let’s see how they respond.
+Ok, the reply is well constructed, but we think it’s a not-so-good way to approach individual complaints.

-So we would like to invite a representative from Davison to reply to this post or contact us directly via our contact form and address the concerns raised in both our reports.
-I will just repeat that we are not here to damage the reputation of ANY business, but we are here to protect our visitors.
+So we would like to invite a representative from Davison to reply to this post or contact us directly to address the concerns raised in both our reports and to hopefully assist those who have left comments.